 What's the best way to bring guests together?
 Food, obviously.
 Grazing tables have taken over cocktail hours with their fun and aesthetically pleasing, family-style alternative to the usual hors d'oeuvres and canapés.

 Create an Experience

 Find an interesting aspect of your location and make that the focal point.
 Is your locale near a body of water?
-Charter a yacht, or hire a riverboat cruise, and host a cocktail hour on board so guests can take in the sights.
+Charter a yacht, or hire a riverboat cruise to host a cocktail hour on board where guests can take in the sights.
 This is perfect for a destination wedding but can highlight cool local hotspots, too.